dataviscourse/tutorials/lectures/lecture-d3.md

 {% include code.html id="d3_enter5" file="d3_enter5.html" code="" js="false" preview="true" %}

 That's great!
-D3 can also select things that aren't there.
+D3 can also select things that arn't there.
 Sounds strange, but that is very practical.
 We rarely start with existing DOM elements but mostly want to create them completely in code.

 Now let's explore what happens when we have fewer data items than DOM elements: